 - Although most public spaces have wifi, these connections aren’t always the most reliable.
 Grab a 4G Sim card or this pocket wifi for pickup at the airport for a stress-free trip.

-- Unless you’re from the UK or South Africa, make sure to pack a travel adapter for your 2-week stay.
+- Unless you’re from the UK or South Africa, make sure to pack a travel adapter for your 2 weeks Indonesia itinerary..
 Indonesia uses plug types C and F, with a standard voltage of 230V and a frequency of 50Hz.
 This universal travel adapter is a great option.
 Moreover, it comes with four USB ports and works in over 200 countries.

 In a rush?
 Pin this 2 weeks Indonesia itinerary for later.